 Is this a Chiropractic Clinic?

 The clinic is called a Spine and Joint Center and not a Chiropractic Clinic to remind the community that we treat musculoskeletal conditions from head to toe and not just neck and back pain.
-Chiropractic to most, means adjustments, manipulation, or popping.
-Dr. Vahldick is a chiropractor that has specialized in orthopedic and functional examination, joint manipulation, muscle / nerve / ligament treatment and rehabilitation exercises.
+Chiropractic to most, means adjustments, manipulation, or popping, especially of the spine.
+Dr. Vahldick is a chiropractor that has specialized in orthopedic and functional examination and treatment.
+This includes joint manipulation/mobilization, muscle / nerve / ligament treatment and rehabilitation exercises.
 This combined approach to chiropractic, is more effective than adjustments alone.

 Do you only treat sports injuries?

 Of course not.
 For decades high caliber athletes have had access to advanced rehabilitation and treatment centers.
 Our goal is to bring that quality, to the general population of Branson Missouri through our chiropractic care.
-It is a common, and untrue, notion that elderly or deconditioned people are not well suited for rehab or strength training.
-It should be known that multiple studies have proven this wrong; and in fact, the elderly and deconditioned, will respond faster, seeing greater strides in functional improvement than a conditioned athlete would over the same amount of time.
+It is a common (and false) notion that elderly, or deconditioned people are not well suited for rehab or strength training.
+It should however be known that multiple studies have proven this wrong; and in fact, the elderly and deconditioned, will respond faster, seeing greater strides in functional improvement than a conditioned athlete would over the same amount of time.

 How is Advanced Spine and Joint Center different from most chiropractic offices?